Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Methods

-The experiential attention score $A_{E_i}$ for each object $o_i$ is then calculated using the scaled dot-product of queries and keys:
+The experiential affinity score $A_{E_i}$ for each object $o_i$ is then calculated using the scaled dot-product similarity with softmax normalization:

 where $d_k$ is the dimensionality of the key vectors, serving to scale the dot product such that it leads to more stable gradients, with $\mathbf{K}_j$ being the key corresponding to the $j^{th}$ object in the environment.
+This formulation computes continuous similarity scores based on learnable transformations of pre-trained embeddings, capturing statistical patterns observed during training.

-This mechanism effectively captures the semantic relationship between the target object and every other object in the map by prioritizing objects based on the scaled similarity of their embeddings to the target.
-The resultant attention scores guide the module to emphasize features from objects more closely related to the target in training experiences, thus enhancing pattern recognition and facilitating more informed navigation decisions within known contexts.
+This mechanism effectively captures the semantic relationship between the target and every other object in the map by computing normalized similarity scores that prioritize objects based on their learned relevance to the target.
+The resultant affinity scores guide the module to emphasize features from objects more closely related to the target in training experiences, thus enhancing pattern recognition and facilitating more informed navigation decisions within known contexts.